jsdealy/latin/miscellae/guideToLatinConversation.md

 To be all things to all
 men.

-To remain in one’s con-
+To remain in one’s condition.
-dition.

-To rise above one’s con-
+To rise above one’s condition.
-dition.

 To do impossibilities.